jacob-mennell/learningNotes/README.md

 # learningNotes

-Notes for future reference.
+Collation of learning notes and resources for future reference.
+Work in progress.

-Topics include:
+Topics currently include:
 - python
 - SQL
 - Docker and cntainerisation